hozumi/hiccup-bridge/README.md

 ### Html to hiccup function
     % lein hicv 2hic
-Htmls under "hicv" directory are conveted to hiccup node and pprinted into terminal.
+Htmls under "hicv" directory are converted to hiccup node and pprinted into terminal.

 ## Installation